eylles/systemact/README.md

   - suspend method: from the good old suspend to hibrid sleep and suspend then hibernate fully supported.

+- Extensible: systemact is not limited to just configuring a logout command, lock command or the suspend method, you the user can also completely override the functions for lock, logout, poweroff, reboot, suspend, hibernate, hybrid-sleep and suspend-then-hibernate with your own custom functions, commands and scripts if you need any additional hooks to run along those actions.

 - Reduces work: it provides confirmation dialogs for shutdown, reboot, suspend and logout.

 - Minimal: very few dependencies.